A Security Framework for General Blockchain Layer 2 Protocols: Missing Proofs of Comparative Analysis

 Therefore, the adversary is capable of gathering sufficient votes to satisfy the liveness condition.
 This implies that the adversary could cause inconsistent state transitions, contradicting the assumption that the protocol realizes \( f_{\text{OP}} \)-safety.

 Thus, there exists a fundamental trade-off between liveness and safety under adversarial corruption thresholds. \end{proof}

 \ThmlivenessA* \begin{proof} We prove this by contradiction.
-Assume that a secure rollup protocol realizes \emph{Layer 1-safety} while also achieving a stronger liveness tolerance of ${n_{OP}+\text{Layer 1}, T_{L_1}}$-\emph{liveness}.
-This implies that even if all operators are corrupted, the protocol should still guarantee that a request from an honest client will eventually be executed within time $T_{L_1}$.
-However, in practice, the execution of any request requires it to be published on the L1 ledger by at least one operator.
-If all operators are corrupted, they can simply ignore the request from the honest client, thereby preventing it from being published and executed.
-This violates the liveness property, contradicting the assumption.
-Hence, such a liveness guarantee is not achievable under full operator corruption. \end{proof}
+Assume that a secure rollup protocol realizes \emph{$(f_{L_2}+f_{L_1})$-safety} while also achieving a stronger liveness tolerance than stated that $\{n_{OP} + f_{L_1},\, T_{L_1}\}$-liveness even \emph{without} the self-submit path.
+This would imply that even if all operators are corrupted, the protocol still guarantees that a request from an honest client is eventually executed within $T_{L_1}$ via the collaborative path alone.

+However, the collaborative path requires at least one operator to include the request in a batch and publish it on the L1 blockchain.
+If all operators are corrupted, they can simply ignore the honest client's request indefinitely, preventing it from being published or executed.
+This violates liveness on the collaborative path and contradicts the assumption.
+Hence, $\{n_{OP} + f_{L_1},\, T_{L_1}\}$-liveness is unachievable when liveness depends solely on operator cooperation.

+As for the \emph{self-submit} situation: when an honest client detects censorship by the operators, the client can bypass them and submit the transaction directly to L1 through $\mathcal{F}_{\text{ledger}}$.
+By L1 liveness, the transaction is committed on L1 within $T_{L_1}$, and the honest verifier ensures only correct state transitions survive the dispute window $T_{\text{challenge}}$.
+Consequently, the self-submit path yields $\{f_{L_1},\, T_{L_1}\}$-liveness and depends only on L1 liveness and the honest verifier, tolerating full operator corruption.